Ask Chef Dennis

 Should I cover my roast when cooking?

-The answer is no. And the reason is the coating of seasonings will help keep the roast moist.
-If you feel better covering the roast do it only for the first 45 minutes of cooking, uncovering for the rest of the cooking process.
+The answer is no. And the reason is that the coating of seasonings will help keep the roast moist.
+If you feel better covering the roast, do it only for the first 45 minutes of cooking, uncovering for the rest of the cooking process.

-I was in the mood for garlic mashed potatoes, and although Lisa does like garlic, it has to be worked into the dish and not overpowering.
+I was in the mood for garlic mashed potatoes, and although Lisa does like garlic, it has to be worked into the dish and not overpower it.

 I thought that roasting the garlic would be the best choice to add flavor while still keeping it from getting too strong or overpowering the mashed potatoes.